coderholic/pyradio/README.md

 To find out more about configuring this feature, please refer to [Desktop Notification](desktop-notification.md).

+## Desktop File

+**PyRadio** will install a Desktop File under **~/.local/share/applications**.

+**Note:** The system wide Desktop File will probably be under **/usr/share/applications** or **/usr/local/share/applications**.

+By default, this Desktop File will add a "**PyRadio**" entry under the "**Internet**" category (or menu), and will execute **PyRadio** no matter if the directory it resides in is the PATH or not, using the **default** terminal that the system uses.

+In case of a local installation, when a system wide installation also exists, the entry will display "**PyRadio - Local**" to distinguish itself from the system wide "**PyRadio**" one.

+**Note:** If the TERMINAL variable is set, the Desktop File will use that instead.

+### Specifying the terminal to use

+If a specific terminal has to be used, using the **--terminal** command line option is the way to go:

+    pyradio --terminal kitty

+This command will set the terminal in the Desktop file, so that:

+    Exec=kitty -e pyradio

+To have **PyRadio** try to find a suitable terminal, execute:

+    pyraio --terminal auto

+To restore the original functionality (specifying no terminal):

+    pyradio --terminal none

+#### Specifying PyRadio parameters

+If a **PyRadio** parameter has to be present in the Desktop File, use the **--terminal-param** command line option:

+    pyradio --terminal none --terminal-param "_p 2"

+This command will use no specific terminal and will pass the "**-p 2**" (play station No 2 automatically) parameter to **PyRadio**.
+To pass such a parameter, substitute all hyphens with underscores.

 ## Session Locking

 **PyRadio** uses session locking, which actually means that only the first instance executed within a given session will be able to write to the configuration file.